Life Is Peachy: Legacy

 Korn is regarded as "the one band that jumpstarted the nü-metal trend", Life Is Peachy thus picking up where Korn left off with their self-titled debut album.
 Life Is Peachy was considered "innovative" by authors and music journalists Malcolm Dome and Mick Wall.
 In 2000, Life Is Peachy was voted number 869 in Colin Larkin's All Time Top 1000 Albums.
 The album was selected by Rolling Stone staff for their list of "20 Rock Albums Turning 20 in 2016".
 In 2021, Alternative Press included Life Is Peachy in its list of the "20 Albums from 1996 that mark some of the best of the decade".
 In 2021, Metal Hammer included the album in its list of the "Top 20 best metal albums of 1996" (in alphabetical order).
 In 2022, Life Is Peachy was ranked number 13 on Metal Hammer's list of the "50 best nu metal albums of all time" and was on MetalSucks' list of "14 Metal Albums That Epitomize the Sound of the '90s."
 In 2022, Jon Wiederhorn of Loudwire wrote that Life Is Peachy "is considered by many to be one of Korn's best records".

+Korn had challenged norms and altered preconceptions of what metal had to be by regularly sporting Adidas Originals' apparel, a close connection with the brand typified by the song "A.D.I.D.A.S." and its music video featuring Davis dressed in his purple-sequined three-stripe tracksuit.
+Sam Law of Kerrang! wrote: "Fashion that was unlike anything seen in the world of metal before.
+This wasn't just about music ... but about what being 'alternative' actually meant", adding that "Korn's 1997 classic 'A.D.I.D.A.S.' is the pinnacle of the scene."
+The inaugural Korn x Adidas Originals Collection inspired by Life Is Peachy was launched on October 27, 2023.